ribeena/StardewValleyMods/Dynamic Naked/docs/author-guide/shoes.md

 Refer to the [boots sprite](../../assets/Interface/springobjects_boots.png) of this mod and create your icon using those 5 colors and it should work fine.

-### WHat about JSONAssets successor Dynamic Game Assets
+### What about JSONAssets successor Dynamic Game Assets
 This feature doesn't currently work with [Dynamic Game Assets](https://www.nexusmods.com/stardewvalley/mods/9365) because Dynamic Bodies is unable to access the boots icon that is shown.